Talktodre-ops/Talktodre-ops/README.md

   [🔗 View Project »](https://github.com/Talktodre-ops/House-Price-Prediction)

 - 📄 **AutoDoc (Coming Soon)**
-  A SaaS tool that turns research papers or PDFs into smart summaries and key insights using LLMs.
+  A SaaS tool that stays in your IDE to help you at=uto document your progress as you code. .

 - 🗣️ **Voice Cloner & AI Voice Repeater (In Progress)**
   Local-first real-time voice changer using RVC and privacy-focused voice cloning.